benguela/interactive-dev-test/README.md

 ## Mandatories

-- Use as little code as possible.
+- Use as little code as possible, while maintaining readability and elegance
 - Must have decent browser compatibility

 ## Bonus points for